How To Escape The Roommate Phase In Your Relationship

 First of all, when you're together, put down the phone.
 You can't be fully present and give each other the attention you both deserve if you're constantly on the phone.

 "Oftentimes, when we are in a long-term relationship, we start to take each other for granted," licensed marriage and family therapist Amanda Baquero tells PsychCentral.
 "One great way to reignite the spark in your relationship is to make time to practice gratitude with each other."
-This isn't to suggest you should drop all other activities outside the relationship, but putting more focus on your partner and making a visible effort that you are, is what matters.
-When you have roommate syndrome and you know it, it's about stepping it up.
-Not just in regard to effort, but in what you do together and how you do it.
-It's about throwing the spice back into the relationship (via Better Relationships).
+This isn't to suggest you should drop all other activities outside of the relationship, but focusing more on your partner and making a visible effort that you are is what matters.
+When you have roommate syndrome and you know it, it's time to step it up and not just in regard to effort but in what you do together and how you do it.
+It's about throwing the spice back into the relationship.
 It was there once; it can be there again.

-But if you find that spicing it up on your own isn't working, then there's always couples therapy.
+However, if you find that spicing up your relationship on your own isn't working, there's always couples therapy.
 Your relationship isn't the first to fall victim to roommate syndrome, so a couples therapist will know exactly how to navigate you both out of being just roomies.